Training to Get Started

 The Federal Highway Administration also provides guidance, case studies, and training on TSMO.
 Several of their web-based informational sessions may be of interest to transportation professionals and can be accessed from the link above.

 The Consortium for ITS Training and Education (CITE) is a unique organization of university and industry partners focused on providing comprehensive advanced transportation training and education.
 CITE develops interactive online courses for current professionals and college students.
 Training courses for continuing education units (CEU’s) are available directly through CITE.
-The consortium offers independent online courses in areas of information technology, traffic engineering, project management, systems engineering, and ITS technology.
-They also offer certificate programs, blended courses (some conference calls with instructor) and full semester-long courses.
-More information about current courses can be found on CITE’s website.
+The consortium offers independent online courses (for a fee and free) in areas of information technology, traffic engineering, project management, systems engineering, ITS technology and Transportation Systems Management and Operations (TSMO).
+They also offer certificate programs, blended courses (online and conference calls with instructor) and full semester-long courses.
+More information about current instructional opportunities can be found on CITE’s website.

 The Technology Transfer Program is a division of the Institute of Transportation Studies at the University of California, Berkeley.
 The Tech Transfer Program provides training, workshops, conferences, technical assistance and information resources in the transportation-related areas of planning and policy, traffic engineering, project development, infrastructure design and maintenance, safety, environmental issues, complete streets, multimodal transportation, railroad and aviation.
-Trainings and workshops are held throughout the state and online.
+Trainings and workshops are held throughout the state and online and many currently available through Caltrans.
 Visit their course catalog and current calendar.